Skip to navigation Skip to content

 • request information held by the agency on the customer

 • change the customer's payment destination.
 However, the new account must still be in the customer's name, or their name must appear on a joint account.
-If the person holding a POA wants the customer's payments to go to an account in their name then they need to become a payment nominee
+If the person holding a POA, administration order or FMO wants the customer's payments to go to an account in their name then they need to become a payment nominee

 • in urgent cases, request that the outcome of the customer's aged care means test assessment be sent through to the aged care service, providing certain criteria are met

-• if the attorney wants to receive copies of the customer’s Centrelink letters and statements, they need to become the correspondence nominee
+If the attorney, administrator or financial manager wants to receive copies of the customer’s Centrelink letters and statements, they need to become the correspondence nominee.

 DOC the customer's record stating what action has been taken and the authority used for the action.